What to do in Granada in 2 days

-If you’re reading this post, you probably already have Granada on your bucket list or you’re planning your visit.
-Congratulations on your decision because Granada is one of the best cities in Spain!
-After spending 3 days in this wonderful city we bring you this post about visiting Granada in 2 days.
-That’s the minimum amount of time that’s recommended to visit this wonderful city.
+If you have Granada on your bucket list or you’re planning your visit, congratulations on your decision because Granada is one of the best cities in Spain!
+After spending 3 days in this wonderful city we bring you this post about visiting Granada in 2 days, which’s the minimum amount of time that’s recommended to visit this wonderful city.

 When to go to Granada

-In another post, we talk about when to go to the Alhambra or to say, the best moments to visit Granada.
-This would be, from Spring to Autumn, avoiding July and August (due to the insane heat).
+In another post, we talk about when to go to the Alhambra and the best moments to visit Granada.
+This would be, from Spring to Autumn, avoiding July and August (due to the insane heat in this region).

 Day 1.
 City Tour and explore old-town